If you are worried about someone in an MLM and want to know what is going on with them and how you can help them, have a look at these links-

 Life Tree World have not been accepted by the DSA as members.
 They have disappeared from the prospective list.

-There is a current dispute between LTW and a supplier, culminating in court action.
-A petition is due to be heard on 11/07/2016 for insolvency, brought about by a company called Per-Scent Ltd. For updates on LTW, please see the blog post about it here.
+There was a dispute between LTW and a supplier, culminating in court action.
+A petition is due to be heard on 11/07/2016 for insolvency, brought about by a company called Per-Scent Ltd. I am told they agreed to pay the company in instalments and they were not shut down at that time.

 Netmums discussion– This discussion has now been deleted by Netmums.